Premises application guidance

 - How do I make a change to my premises licence?

 A minor variation is usually accepted when it is assessed that the change to the licence will have little or no impact on the licensing objectives.
 Once the applicant has submitted the application, the Licensing Authority will consult for 10 working days with the Responsible Authorities and any interested parties.
 During this time the applicant must display a white public notice (see document section below) at their premises to advertise the minor variation.
-Both the application and fee can be submitted online, with a copy of the premises licence and any supporting documentation, such as new plans.
+Both the application and application fees can be submitted online, with a copy of the premises licence and any supporting documentation, such as new plans.

 It is expected that the minor variations process will be used for changes such as: